WizardofHause/final-project/README.md

 9. Connect Memry location to Google Maps
 10. Integrate 'Memry recommendations' based on previously created Memry's or Favorites

-As you can see, lots more to do here.
-But I intentionally designed Memry to be open to new add-ons and features so I’m very excited to keep experimenting with it.
+Lots more to do here, but I tried to design Memry to be open to new add-ons and features.

 Thanks for stopping by, keep fighting the good fight!